Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 It's a whole different thing, right?

-So, yes, it's censorship to restrict OP return data, which conflicts with Bitcoin's ethos of neutrality and permissionless block space.
+So yes, it's censorship to restrict OP return data, which conflicts with Bitcoin's ethos of neutrality and permissionless block space.

-So that's sort of the pro case.
+So that's the pro case.

 What does the opposition have to say?